imilas/291PyLab/README.md

-Two notebooks covering the material in the second python lab
+Two notebooks covering the material in the second python lab and the berkleydb lab
 - Concepts are covered in concepts.ipynb
 - The working example is in code_example.ipynb
+- Berkleydb material in berkleydb.ipynb

 Notebooks can be viewed statically in github.